-The National Alliance for Museums, Health & Wellbeing is a new consortium led by UCL Public and Cultural Engagement and including National Museums Liverpool, the British Museum, the UK Medical Collections Group represented by the Thackray Medical Museum, Tyne & Wear Archives & Museums, Manchester Museums and Galleries Partnership, the Research Centre for Museums and Galleries (RCMG) at the University of Leicester’s School of Museum Studies, the Museums Association and the National Alliance for Arts, Health & Wellbeing.
+The National Alliance for Museums, Health & Wellbeing was a consortium funded by Arts Council England which ran from 2015-2018 and was led by UCL Public and Cultural Engagement and including National Museums Liverpool, the British Museum, the UK Medical Collections Group represented by the Thackray Medical Museum, Tyne & Wear Archives & Museums, Manchester Museums and Galleries Partnership, the Research Centre for Museums and Galleries (RCMG) at the University of Leicester’s School of Museum Studies, the Museums Association and the National Alliance for Arts, Health & Wellbeing.

-New strategic partners have joined the Alliance including: Public Health England, Happy Museum Project; Age Friendly Museums Network; Age of Creativity; Group for Education in Museums; Sport in Museums Network; Cultural Commissioning Project and The Wellcome Trust
+New strategic partners joined the Alliance in 2016 including: Public Health England, Happy Museum Project; Age Friendly Museums Network; Age of Creativity; Group for Education in Museums; Sport in Museums Network; Cultural Commissioning Project and The Wellcome Trust

 Helen Chatterjee (Chair and Co-Founder) is a Professor of Biology in the School of Life and Medical Sciences at UCL and Head of Research and Teaching in UCL’s Department of Public and Cultural Engagement.
 Her research interests include the value of cultural encounters in health and wellbeing and she has published numerous papers in this area; in 2013 Helen wrote ‘Museums, Health and Well-being’ by Ashgate Press and she has worked with numerous museum partners as well as health and social care organisations.
 In 2015, Helen was awarded an MBE for services to Higher Education and Culture.